blackdigital-br/easy-safe-editor-js/readme.md

 - **actions** - In this configuration you can handle the events of the editor.
 -- **save** - This event is called when the cancel button is clicked, it takes parameters of the current values of the fields.
 -- **cancel** - This event is called when the cancel button is clicked.

+## Roadmap

+- Editable richText with format buttons.
+- Editable for images.
+- Editable for videos.
+- Editable with template.
+- Editable for embed Youtube video.
+- Editable for embed Instagram post.